-There are no major areas of concern, which would give rise to a qualified audit statement regarding the systems of internal control concerning either the main financial systems or overall systems of corporate governance.
-The Council can have very good level of assurance in respect of all of its main financial systems and a good level of assurance in respect of the majority of its Governance arrangements.
+Based on their work undertaken during the year, the Head of the Audit Partnership considers that there are no major areas of concern, which would give rise to a qualified audit statement regarding the systems of internal control.

+The report also considers that the Council can have very good level of assurance in respect of all of its main financial systems and a good level of assurance in respect of the majority of its Governance arrangements.

 Many of the main financial systems, which feed into the production of the Council's Financial Statements, have achieved a Substantial assurance level following audit reviews.
-The Council can therefore be very assured in these areas.
-This position is the result of improvements to the systems and procedures over recent years and the willingness of management to address areas of concern that have been raised.
+The report goes on to state that the Council can be very assured in these areas and that this position is the result of improvements to the systems and procedures over recent years and the willingness of management to address areas of concern that have been raised.